Kanishk-Kaushal/Robotic-Manipulator-Project/README.md

 # Robotic-Manipulator-Project

-A Control Architecture for a 6 DOF Robotic Manipulator.
+Inverse Kinematics on a 6 DOF Robotic Manipulator.
+Angle Input -> IMU
+Control System -> PID
+Each link moving with RTOS